yiisoft/yii-debug/docs/en/collector.md

 > Do not register a collector for a session where the collector will not collect any payload.

-The lines above connect collectors with a debug extension run.
+The lines above connect collectors with the debugger.
 Under the hood it calls `getCollected()` method from the collectors at the end of application cycle run.

 ### Event listener collector